ofiwg/libfabric/index.md

   * Older: [Man pages for v1.0.0](v1.0.0/man/)
 * [Man pages for current head of development](main/man/)

-[Set of example applications](https://github.com/ofiwg/fabtests) - highlight how an application might use various aspects of libfabric.
+[Set of example applications](https://github.com/ofiwg/libfabric/fabtests) - highlight how an application might use various aspects of libfabric.
+These are CI tests for libfabric.

 Additionally, developers may find the documents listed below useful in understanding the libfabric architecture and objectives in more detail.